 Transportation options and traffic situation are as well important as the distances.
 If you have an idea about how long it will take to travel from A to B, this means that your travel planner will be more efficient.

 Budget planning is one of the most important phases of making a business travel planner.
 Will you cover all your expenses or is your company your financial provider?
 What is your budget for this business travel?
 How much of it can you spare for your personal expenses?
-Answer all this questions before planning your business trip and omit the items that are over your budget.
+Answer all these questions before planning your business trip and omit the items that are over your budget.

 Weather report matters